Generalized periodicity theorems: Introduction

-Part~(b) of the next proposition is a surprisingly nontrivial generalization of Lemma~\ref{restricted-pure-exact-structure}.
+Part~(b) of the following proposition is a generalization of Lemma~\ref{restricted-pure-exact-structure}.

-\begin{prop} Let\/ $\sK$ be a locally finitely presentable abelian category and\/ $\sS\subset\sK$ be a class of finitely presentable objects closed under finite direct sums.
-Then \textup{(a)} The full subcategory\/ $\sC=\varinjlim\sS\subset\sK$ is closed under pure extensions (as well as pure subobjects and pure quotients) in\/ $\sK$, so it inherits an exact category structure from the pure exact structure on\/~$\sK$. \textup{(b)} In the inherited exact category structure on\/ $\sC$, a short sequence\/ $0\rarrow K\rarrow L\rarrow M\rarrow0$ is exact if and only if the short sequence of abelian groups\/ $0\rarrow \Hom_\sK(S,K)\rarrow\Hom_\sK(S,L)\rarrow\Hom_\sK(S,M)\rarrow0$ is exact for every object $S\in\sS$. \textup{(c)} Denote by $\cS$ a small category equivalent to the full subcategory\/ $\sS\subset\sK$.
+\begin{prop} Let\/ $\sK$ be a finitely accessible additive category and\/ $\sS\subset\sK$ be a class of finitely presentable objects closed under finite direct sums.
+Then \textup{(a)} The full subcategory\/ $\sC=\varinjlim\sS\subset\sK$ is closed under pure extensions (as well as pure quotients) in\/ $\sK$, so it inherits an exact category structure from the pure exact structure on\/~$\sK$.
+If the category\/ $\sK$ is abelian and locally finitely presentable, then the full subcategory\/ $\sC$ is also closed under pure subobjects in\/~$\sK$. \textup{(b)} The inherited exact category structure on\/ $\sC\subset\sK$ coincides with the pure exact structure on the finitely accessible additive category\/~$\sC$.
+So, in this exact structure, a short sequence\/ $0\rarrow K\rarrow L \rarrow M\rarrow0$ is exact if and only if the short sequence of abelian groups\/ $0\rarrow \Hom_\sK(S,K)\rarrow\Hom_\sK(S,L)\rarrow\Hom_\sK(S,M) \rarrow0$ is exact for every object $S\in\sS$. \textup{(c)} Denote by $\cS$ a small category equivalent to the full subcategory\/ $\sS\subset\sK$.
 Then there is a natural equivalence between the category\/ $\sC$ and the category of flat right $\cS$\+modules, $\sC\simeq\Modrfl\cS$.
 Under this equivalence, the exact structure on\/ $\sC$ inherited from the pure exact structure on\/ $\sK$ corresponds to the exact structure on\/ $\Modrfl\cS$ inherited from the abelian exact structure on\/ $\Modr\cS$. \end{prop}